-The Neighborhood Improvement Program divides the community into four quadrants, based on US Census Block Groups, and focuses efforts on one quadrant each fiscal year, based on that area’s greatest needs.
+The Neighborhood Improvement Program divides the community into four quadrants (see above), based on US Census Block Groups, and focuses efforts on one quadrant each fiscal year, based on that area’s greatest needs.
 The determination of need is mostly data driven, using information such as citizen surveys, infrastructure analysis, home values and age.
 For fiscal year 2021, staff is focusing efforts on Zone 1 (see map here).

 The two major priorities of the identified project are housing rehabilitation and infrastructure improvements.
 The recommended infrastructure projects have been identified by Town staff as having the highest priority in order to complete pedestrian networks, repair failing infrastructure, and protect public safety.
 As a result, the Town is planning to address road and sidewalk improvements on Academy, Todd, Cook and Wall Streets, drainage improvements on Short Street and ADA sidewalk improvements at the Wall Street/Todd Street intersection in Fiscal Year 2021.